Arthur (TV series): Development

-In October 1999, Cinar was investigated for tax fraud.
+In October 1999, CINAR was investigated for tax fraud.
 It was revealed that both the chairman Micheline Charest and president Ronald Weinberg invested $122 million (US) into Bahamian bank accounts without the board members' approval.
-Cinar had also paid American screenwriters for work while continuing to accept Canadian federal grants for content.
+CINAR had also paid American screenwriters for work while continuing to accept Canadian federal grants for content.
 However, Arthur itself was not involved in the scandal as it was publicly known to be co-produced with an American company.
 Head writers Joe Fallon and Ken Scarborough left around that time, but not because of the scandal; Fallon left about a year before the investigation began.
-Following the departures of Charest and Weinberg, former CBC and YTV executive Peter Moss took over Cinar, assuming Charest's former position on the show as an executive producer alongside WGBH's Carol Greenwald.
-By season 7, Moss had left Cinar to join Nelvana as a development executive, and financial director Andrew Porporino took his place as executive producer.
+Following the departures of Charest and Weinberg, former CBC and YTV executive Peter Moss took over CINAR, assuming Charest's former position on the show as an executive producer alongside WGBH's Carol Greenwald.
+By season 7, Moss had left CINAR to join Nelvana as a development executive, and financial director Andrew Porporino took his place as executive producer.
 He was replaced by longtime producer Lesley Taylor in season 8.

-In the Season 14, the series began producing and airing episodes in 1080i HD.
-However, until October 15, 2012, in the U.S., the episodes still aired in 4:3 aspect ratio, with the left and right sides cropped out.
-They have since begun airing in 16:9 on October 15, 2012.
-Season 12 also marked the switching of animation studios from AKOM to ASHK.
-Starting with season 16, the series was produced by 9 Story Entertainment (now 9 Story Media Group) and aired in 16:9 aspect ratio.
-Alongside this change, 9 Story produced a re-mastered opening theme for the series in 16:9, and animation was moved in-house using Adobe Flash.
-Season 19 was the last season to be produced by 9 Story, with Montreal-based-Oasis Animation taking over starting in season 20.

-In November 2018, Bruce Dinsmore (voice of Binky, Mr. Read, and Bailey) revealed that he has finished recording the final episodes in advance.
 Production of the final season was completed by the end of 2019.
 The series finale, "All Grown Up" featured Arthur's original voice actor, Michael Yarmush, voicing his adult self.